davidmerfield/randomColor/README.md

 If 'dull' pick outside the attractive triangle

+The attractive triangle will vary in area, but since hue is picked randomly the distribution of colors should be even, though the distribution of luminosities will vary at different hues.

+I could pick a random color from the dictionary first, then a random hue within that hue range.
+This would normalize for different colors, since there are more red hues on the HSV spectrum than yellow hues.
+This is super cultural.

 ## Disclaimers

 Perceived luminance is hard to represent digitally.
 Colors are quite complicated cultural constructs Nevertheless it's useful to generate attractive colors.